-ENLT 461 3 cr.
-Modern Drama
+ENIT 461 Modern Drama

 Some previous study of drama required.
 A survey of the major trends and authors in 20th-century British and American drama, with some Irish and Continental works included.
 Readings will include works by Shaw, O'Neill, Miller and Williams.
 This course may be counted toward the Theatre major, minor, or track.